 Saturday, March 26, 2022

-The Prince Who Had Never Met a Woman
+The Prince Who Had Never Met A Woman

+When he heard this, he locked the child in a cave with servants, and so his son did not see the light of day for ten years.
 When the boy was brought out of the cave, he knew nothing of the world.
-The king ordered others to show the prince everything that was in the world, separated by type, like men and women separately, horses, etc. in on place; in another place, gold, silver, precious gems, and all other things that delight the eye.
+The king ordered others to show the prince everything that was in the world, separated by type, like men and women separately, horses, etc. in one place; in another place, gold, silver, precious gems, and all other things that delight the eye.

 The boy asked the names of each thing as he saw it.
 When he met a woman, one of the king’s servants responded jokingly, “They are demons who corrupt men!”
 The prince’s heart leapt in desire for the woman more than any other thing.